Bira/octopus-carnival/_drafts/wir-mm-4e-hydra.md

 because "bite everyone in reach" is a free action for them.

 The lore divergence above translates into a numbers divergence as well.
-MM hydras have no head-severing mechanics at all, behaving like standard solo monsters.
-MV hydras lose heads at 75%, 50%, and 25% HP, and grow two extra heads to replace it the start of their next turn.
-This increases their number of attacks, but skilled PCs might prevent it from happening.
+MM hydras have no head-severing mechanics at all, and more hydras powerful hydras have more heads.
+MV hydras always start with four heads, and lose one each at 75%, 50%, and 25% HP.
+At the start of the next turn after losing a head, two others grow in its place.
+This increases their number of attacks, but skilled PCs might prevent it from happening by means described in the hydra stat block.

+MM hydras also tend to have considerably more HP for their level, since they use the old math.
+That's another thing you should fix if you want to add them to your game.

 ### Hydra (MV)